gl-inet/docs/docs/app/wireguard.md

 ### 1. Generate Key

 First you need to generate the privatekey and publickey.
+The following commands will generate two files for the key.

 ```
 # wg genkey > privatekey